vicenteherrera/kubernetes_tutorial/docs/02_setup_az_sp.md

 az keyvault secret set --vault-name "SysTest-Vault" --name "tstateAccessKey" --value $ACCOUNT_KEY
 ```

-Any time later you need to retrieve this value, you cand do so after having logged in with Azure CLI, using:
+Any time later you need to retrieve this value, you can do so after having logged in with Azure CLI, using:

 ```bash
 az keyvault secret show --name "tstateAccessKey" --vault-name "SysTest-Vault" --query value -o tsv